AlexandrovLab/SigProfilerSimulatorR/README.md

       noiseAWGN=0:       [integer] Add a noise dependent on a +/- allowance of noise (ex: noiseAWGN=5 allows +/-2.5\% of mutations for each mutation type).
 Default is 0 noise. cushion=100:       [integer] Allowable cushion when simulating on the exome or targetted panel.
 Default is 100 base pairs region=NULL:       [string] Path to targetted region panel for simulated on a user-defined region.
-Default is whole-genome simulations.
+Default is whole-genome simulations. vcf=False		[boolean] Outputs simulated samples as vcf files with one file per iteration per sample.
+By default, the tool outputs all samples from an iteration into a single maf file. mask=None	[string] Path to probability mask file.
+A mask file format is tab-separated with the following required columns: Chromosome, Start, End, Probability.
+                                              Note: Mask parameter does not support exome data where bed_file flag is set to true, and the following header fields are required: Chromosome, Start, End, Probability.

 **INPUT FILE FORMAT**

 This tool currently supports maf, vcf, simple text file, and ICGC formats.
 The user must provide variant data adhering to one of these four formats.
 If the users' files are in vcf format, each sample must be saved as a separate files.
+For an example input file, please download the simple text file "example.txt" from the following link: [example.txt](https://osf.io/7rdkh/)

 **Output File Structure**